paratera/go_pbspro/README.md

-# PBSpro golang library
+# Golang library of PBSPro

+**This is not an official Paratera product**

-This is a thin Go wrapper around the C library (libpbs) for the [PBSpro resource manager]
+This is a thin Go wrapper around the C library (libpbs) for the [PBSPro resource manager]

 ## 1.Requirements